waltonjones/purple_paper_authorea/figures/FigS2/caption.md

-**Figure S2.
+**Figure S2, related to Figure 4.
 Directed screen to localize the role of Sptr in feeding.**

 (A) Ubiquitous knock-down of *Sptr* using Act5c-GAL4 increases feeding (n=21).
 (B) Knock-down of *Sptr* in most peptidergic neurons using the enhancer trap 386Y-GAL4 increases feeding (n=23--25).